transifex/transifex-swift/README.md

 * The default SDK initialization can be used with `.storyboard` and `.xib` interface files.
 The custom bundle approach **only supports user interfaces that have been generated programmatically (e.g. SwiftUI)**.
-* The default SDK initialization supports both non-pluralized and pluralized strings, device variations and substitutions. **In its initial experimental release, the custom bundle approach only supports non-pluralized strings**.
 * The default SDK initialization requires constant tracking of the changes and the new APIs introduced by Apple to ensure that the existing logic does not break and any new methods/APIs are supported.
 The custom bundle approach